OWNER / EXECUTIVE CHEF

 In September of 2009, Chef Tripi was offered an opportunity to be the regional chef of the Pacific Northwest for Discovery land Co. www.discoverylandco.com , the parent company of Spanish Oaks at the time.
 He joined Yellowstone Club, in Big Sky, Montana as the Executive Chef as well asthe Executive Chef of Gozzer Ranch in Coure d’ Alene, Idaho where he spent the summers.
 Chef Tripi was the regional Chef for Discovery land Co. where he again was recognized a leader at the property and continued the farm to table lifestyle for those who dined at the property, he regained the member’s trust by ensuring that wholesome innovative food, creative events and newly developed menus are here to stay under his watch.
 The Yellowstone Club, the only private ski club of its kind in the USA and a membership consisting of some of the country’s most elite families enjoyed Chef Tripi and his team’s farm to table regional cuisine.
 The Restaurants menus focused on Pacific Northwestern fare, and always offered vegetarian, vegan, gluten free and dietary restrictions as a standard.
 During his time away from the Austin Hill Country, Chef Tripi maintained relationships with the team at Spanish Oaks, and was offered an opportunity to come back and head up the program under new ownership.
 He also began building a relationship with the Salt Lick, in 2011, and while Spanish Oaks reemerged as a premier private golf club under new management in April he began assisting the Salt Lick with high end events and there Texas Wine Country Catering.
 The club and food and beverage program continues to be a leader in the Austin market as members and guests of Spanish Oak enjoyed the “fruits of his labor.”
 Spanish Oaks is ranked among the top restaurants in Austin and Texas.

-2017 has brought a new and bright page as Chef Tripi has a year under is belt as the Executive Chef and one of the managing partners of Eberly, at 615 south Lamar.
-The restaurant delivers contemporary American farmhouse cuisine in approx. 14500 sq ft of dining spaces, he and his team deliver brunch on weekends, dinner service nightly, and with a new rooftop catering venue opening this fall Chef Tripi will be busier than ever creating food that inspires the soul, while showcasing the best ingredients from foragers of the land and sea.
+2017 brought a new and bright page as Chef Tripi was the Executive Chef and one of the managing partners of Eberly, at 615 south Lamar.
+The restaurant delivers contemporary American farmhouse cuisine in approx. 14500 sq ft of dining spaces, he and his team deliver brunch on weekends, dinner service nightly, and a new rooftop catering venue.
+Chef Tripi was inspired in this role, creating food that inspires the soul, while showcasing the best ingredients from foragers of the land and sea.

 Many years in the “trenches”, vocational culinary training, and continuing education at the Culinary Institute of America in Hyde Park and Greystone combine with his creative vision and discerning palette bring him to the forefront of culinary innovation and refinement.
 His sensitivity to guest/member tastes and needs are balanced with his unwavering professionalism in the kitchen.
 Although it seems so natural and effortless, delivering a unique culinary experience requires constant attention to quality, customer service and a dedicated team focused on the pursuit of food and beverage excellence.